simonsobs/socs/docs/agents/acti_camera.rst

        'instance-id': 'cameras',
        'arguments': [['--mode', 'acq'],
                      ['--camera-addresses', ['10.10.10.41', '10.10.10.42', '10.10.10.43']],
+                     ['--locations', ['location1', 'location2', 'location3']],
                      ['--user', 'admin'],
                      ['--password', 'password']]},

 .. note::
     The ``--camera-addresses`` argument should be a list of the IP addresses of the cameras on the network.
+    The ``--locations`` argument should be a list of names for camera locations.
+    This should be in the same order as the list of IP addresses.

 Docker Compose
 ``````````````